1963–64 Egyptian Premier League

 The 1963–64 Egyptian Premier League, was the 14th season of the Egyptian Premier League, the top Egyptian professional league for association football clubs, since its establishment in 1948.The league consisted of 2 groups each of 12 clubs.
 The season started on 4 October 1963 and concluded on 16 June 1964.

-Zamalek managed to win the league for the second time in the club's history.
+Zamalek won the league for the second time in the club's history.